NFL Legend Ignites Women’s Football Momentum With Powerful Message Ahead of NFL Flag Finals

 There was a time when Steve Young personified grit and accuracy on the NFL field.
-Nowadays, well into retirement from throwing precision spirals, the Hall of Famer is employing his pedestal to advocate for a wider cause—football for all, particularly young girls.
+Long retired from throwing precision spirals, the Hall of Famer is employing his pedestal to advocate for a wider cause—football for all, particularly young girls.
 Earlier, the 49ers legend said in an interview with Axios that he thinks flag football can get to 100 million girls by 2028, referring to it as “a series of choreographed plays” that’s accessible, thrilling, and designed for inclusion.
 For Young, football has always been larger than the NFL.
 But recently, he doubled down on that sentiment.

-Young reposted an NFL post on X, giving the full weight of his endorsement behind the NFL FLAG Championships.
-His caption was, “NFL FLAG Championships kick off today!
-Tune in this weekend to support the youngsters 🙂 — and remember, football was made for girls!! 🏈🏈🏈 “

 ADVERTISEMENT